 - fines of $500 to $5,000

-A first-time misdemeanor conviction does not require the defendant to register as a sex offender, but a second-time conviction does.
+A first-time misdemeanor conviction does not require the defendant to register as a sex offender, but a second-time conviction does require sex offender registration.2

 What is the close-in-age exception?

-A child who is under 15 can have sex with a person who is within four (4) years of his or her age.
-For example, a 14-year-old may have sex with a 17-year-old despite that the 14-year-old is below the age of consent.
-This is because the older person is within four (4) years of age of the child.
+A child who is under 15 years of age can have sex with a person who is less than four years older.
+For example, a 14-year-old may have sex with a 17-year-old despite that the 14-year-old is below the age of sexual consent.
+This is because the older person is only three years the child’s senior.

-Meanwhile, children age 15 and 16 may have sex with a person who is within ten (10) years of their age.
+Meanwhile, 16- and 15-year-olds may have sex with a person who is less than ten years their senior.
 For example, a 16-year-old may have sex with a 25-year-old person.
-This is because the older person is within ten (10) years of age of the child.
+This is because the age difference between the two is less than 10 years.

 Note that Colorado’s Romeo and Juliet laws only apply when the sex is consensual.
-If one of the people forces the other person to have sex, then that person could be charged with rape no matter their ages.
+If one person forces his/her partner to have sex, then that person could be charged with rape no matter their ages.3